AI Website Analyzer: What It Finds That Your Team Misses

 HTTP Archive's 2025 performance data makes the mobile gap plain: only 48% of mobile pages pass Core Web Vitals, versus 56% on desktop, and only 62% of mobile pages achieve a good Largest Contentful Paint.
 Mobile is where weak prioritization, bloated images, sticky overlays, and overlong forms get punished.

 An AI website analyzer is useful here because mobile problems tend to repeat.
 If one key template buries the CTA below a giant promo block, uses weak contrast, or forces awkward scrolling before the user can act, that pattern usually appears in multiple places.
+See our guide to fixing 5 common UX patterns with heatmaps for specific mobile layout problems that repeat across sites.

 3. Checkout friction that does not break the flow, but drains intent